 RECOMMENDED ANALYSIS

-This memorandum introduces the Law and highlights its 2021 revision, while also discussing the Law’s relevance to disciplinary measures imposed under China’s social credit system.
+This memorandum by Jamie P. Horsley, senior fellow at the Paul Tsai China Center, Yale Law School, introduces the Law and highlights its 2021 revision, while also discussing the Law’s relevance to disciplinary measures imposed under China’s social credit system.

 Administrative Punishments Law of the People’s Republic of China